 Specifies the disk and directory where the utility searches for the software product kit or kits.
 If /SOURCE is not specified, the utility searches in the location defined by the logical name PCSI\$SOURCE.
-If PCSI\$SOURCE is not defined, and the /SOURCE qualifier is not specified, the POLYCENTER Software Installation utility searches the current default directory.
+If PCSI\$SOURCE is not defined, and the /SOURCE qualifier is not specified, PCSI searches the current default directory.